wille-wang/fact-checker/README.md

 ## Result

-- validation accuracy: 0.49
+- test set accuracy: 0.49
-- validation F1 score: 0.46
+- test set F1 score: 0.46

 <img src="img/label-distribution.png" alt="label-distribution" width="400"/>

-This project did not use a traditional training-validation/test split because the original task's test set lacks labels.
-Training was performed on the training set, while evaluation was conducted on the development set.
+The original task's test set is unlabeled, so this project used its development/validation set as the test set.

 ## Project Background